Code-Institute-Submissions/PortfolioUCD/README.md

 (vi) When closing the modal the page shall refresh.
 ## Deployment
-This project is going to deployed on GITHUB pages.
+This project is going to deploy on GitHub pages.
-How to be deployed on GITHUB pages
+How to be deployed on GitHub pages
-1. Click on the settings tab on Github
+1. Click on the settings tab on GitHub
-1. Scroll down to the github page section  and click on source
+1. Scroll down to the GitHub page section and click on source
 1. On the source dropdown select master branch to be deployed.

+### Clone or Download
+#### clone
+1. On GitHub there is a button clone and download button to get the dropdown
+1. Click on the open in desktop
+1. This allows the project to be viewed on the git server but outside the browser.
+#### download
+1. Following same steps click on download zip
+1. Extract files into any location
+1. Click on the index.html
+1. The project has been deployed locally.

 ## Credits

 ## Content
-The content of this project is made by personal information by Albert Sam
+The content of this project is made by personal information by Albert Sam The content/code of the modal was provided bootstrap and the script was provided by my mentor dick_Ve
 ## Media
 The asset images :
 The image on index page is from personal media